zzhangjii/learning-library/data-management-library/database/options/environment-setup-c4u03.md

  ````
    ![](img/importssb.png)

 14. The 1st Multitenant setup script creates two additional listeners and 2 container databases, CDB1 and CDB2.
+After 20 minutes, go back to your terminal and check to see if the scripts completed using the comnands below,
 ````
 ps -ef | grep tns
 ps -ef | grep pmon